fox-it/dissect-docs/docs/source/contributing/tooling.rst

      - The URL resolves after following a redirect
      - No change required
    * - broken
-     - The URL doesn't appear to be working
+     - The URL doesn't appear to be working.
+     -
+        - If the refererenced page has been moved, replace the URL with its new location
+        - If the refererenced page is no longer available, consider creating an `archive.org <https://archive.org>`_ URL
+        - Check in the HTML if the URL is rendered properly
+        - URLs containing ``(`` and ``)`` should have these characters escaped as ``%28`` and ``%29`` respectively
-     - Determine the cause of failure: check in the HTML if the URL is rendered properly.
-Does the website block the check but does the URL function when using a browser?
-In the latter case, the link can be kept, otherwise consider removing the link.
+        - Check if the URL works when clicking from the generated HTML.
+If it works the link can be kept, otherwise consider removing the link.
    * - *other*
      - An unforeseen error occured
      - Manually check if the link is still valid; remove the link if necessary.